CivicScience/redisconf2021/README.md

     @staticmethod
     def size(inverted_index: InvertedIndex) -> int:
 ```
-which basically manages persisting the set (if needed) and doing a ZCARD vs SCARD.
+which basically manages persisting the set (if needed) and doing a ZCARD vs SCARD depending
+on the type of the set in Redis.